AAAI-2025-Hackathon/team_110/README.md

 # TruthDetect AI: FakeXplainer AI: Unraveling Deception to Strengthen Critical Thinking

+## THEME
+** AI for Social Good **

 ## Summary

 TruthDetect AI is an innovative web application powered by a fine-tuned Large Language Model (LLM) designed to educate users on misinformation by generating both real and fake summaries of products, news, and historical events.
 The system explains the logical, statistical, and reasoning techniques it uses to craft fake summaries, helping users develop critical thinking skills to identify misinformation.

+## Use Cases

+Why this matters: Misinformation is a growing concern in today’s digital landscape.
+TruthDetect AI helps:

+* Children & Students – Learn to spot fake news and propaganda through an engaging and interactive experience.

+* Investors – Avoid financial traps by identifying fake product reviews and misleading corporate narratives.

+* General Public – Recognize deceptive crowdfunding campaigns and fraudulent marketing techniques.

+* Political Awareness – Understand how political misinformation is created and spread, and how to critically analyze news sources.

 ## Key Features